JessKaria/shopify-dashboard/README.md

 You can view our store [here](https://baucebrothers.com).

+## Overview

-This project is a custom dashboard I have created by manipulating the Shopify Rest API to reveal information that was previously hidden in downloadable CSV files or other systems.
+For my side business, Bauce Brothers I have built a custom dashboard by manipulating the Shopify Rest API to reveal information that was previously hidden in downloadable CSV files or other systems.

 ## Technologies used !